FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: More on Extra Nodes and Cluster Nodes

 \textbf{Lemma \ref{lemma:extra_node_good}.} \textit{Models with $1$ layer of GNN cannot distinguish between $G$ and $\mathcal{G}_s$ when \textbf{Extra Nodes} method is used.} \begin{proof} There are $2$ sets of nodes in $G_i$ as follows: \begin{itemize} \item The set $S_1$ of nodes with 1-hop neighbours in $G_i$. \item The set $S_2$ of nodes with not all 1-hop neighbors in $G_i$ \end{itemize} Let $\mathcal{I}^1_i$ be the number of nodes whose information does not get passed on after $1$ layer of GNN for $G_i$.

-Hence, when \textbf{Extra Nodes} is used, 1 Layer GNN model cannot distinguish $G$ and $\mathcal{G}_s$. \end{proof} To understand the information loss when taking $2$ Layers of GNN, we divide $G_i$ into $3$ sets of nodes. \begin{itemize} \item Nodes with 1-hop and 2-hop neighbours in $G_i$.
-Let us call this set $S_1$ \item Nodes with 1-hop neighbours in $G_i$ but $\exists v$ in 2-hop neighbourhood that is not in $G_i$.
-Let us call this set $S_2$ \item Node where $\exists v$ in 1-hop and 2-hop neighbourhood that is not in $G_i$.
-Let us call this set $S_3$. \end{itemize} Let $\mathcal{I}^2_i$ be the number of nodes whose information doesn't get passed on after $2$ layer of GNN for $G_i$.
+Hence, when \textbf{Extra Nodes} is used, 1 Layer GNN model cannot distinguish $G$ and $\mathcal{G}_s$. \end{proof} To understand the information loss when taking $2$ Layers of GNN, we divide $G_i$ into $3$ sets of nodes. \begin{itemize}[leftmargin=*] \item $S_1$: Nodes with 1-hop and 2-hop neighbours in $G_i$. \item $S_2$: Nodes with 1-hop neighbours in $G_i$ but $\exists v$ in 2-hop neighbourhood that is not in $G_i$. \item $S_3$: Node where $\exists v$ in 1-hop and 2-hop neighbourhood that is not in $G_i$. \end{itemize} Let $\mathcal{I}^2_i$ be the number of nodes whose information doesn't get passed on after $2$ layer of GNN for $G_i$.

 When we use \textbf{Extra Nodes}, the information loss can be written as follows:

 The above entity will depend on the density of the subgraphs formed and the number of connections each subgraph shares with each other.
 An algorithm with an objective to reduce this entity for all subgraphs will lose the least amount of information when \textbf{Extra Nodes} method is used.